Skip to main content

 🌿 Companions Carrot, Beet, Spinach

 The plant is also a legitimate soil improvement tool.
 Daikon’s deep taproot penetrates and fractures hardpan and compacted subsoil - gardeners use it as a tillage radish, tilling it under at the end of the season rather than harvesting.
+This dual function (edible and agronomic) makes it one of the more useful crops to work into a garden rotation regardless of whether you’re growing for the kitchen.

 Key cultivars: